lago-project/lago/docs/lago-tutorial/README.rst

 from /lago-work-dir.

-When using the default workdir you can invoke commands from it's parent, or any 'sibiling', for example:
+When using the default workdir you can invoke commands from it's parent, or any 'sibling', for example:

 ::